MikeTaylor/firefly/README.md

-# mafia - Modular Application for FOLIO: Installation Archive
+# mafia - Modular Approach to FOLIO In Action

 This is a project to put FOLIO's foundational modularity to work, enabling a FOLIO installation in practice to support modular use of applications provided by third parties rather than being limited to the modules provided as part of a flower release.
 Getting this to happen involves both technical and social/political work.
 This project represents work on the technical aspect.